awais-patekari/connect/README.md

 Commands to run the app:
 1. server -
+  In server/index.js, use you own CONNECTION_URL to connect to mongoDb.
   Inside server directory, run "npm start".
 2. React -
   Inside client_react directory, run "npm start".
 The local server will run at "http://localhost:3000/".